+We often help aspiring leaders learn new skills and prepare for future roles.
 We do this through consultancy advice, as well as through tailored and targeted training or coaching.

-We often work alongside tax and legal experts to help our clients find the right ownership structure to enable a smooth transition of power, that allows senior individuals to feel rewarded while ensuring that the business can continue to flourish and grow.
+We often work alongside tax and legal experts to help our clients find the right ownership structures to enable a smooth transition of power, that allows senior individuals to feel rewarded while ensuring that the business can continue to flourish and grow.

 “Caroline’s years of experience of working with Architects gives her a vital insight into their strengths and weaknesses, allowing her to offer cogent and constructive advice across many areas of architectural practice.”

 Because our founder Caroline Cole has many years’ experience working across the built environment – both on the supply and the demand side of the industry – she now acts as a board advisor to selected design focused practices.